openstack-archive/openstack-chef-repo/README.md

 # Description #

-This repository contains examples of the roles, environments and other supporting files for deploying an OpenStack **Icehouse** reference architecture using Chef.
+This repository contains examples of the roles, environments and other supporting files for deploying an OpenStack **Juno** reference architecture using Chef.
 This currently includes all OpenStack core projects: Compute, Dashboard, Identity, Image, Network, Object Storage, Block Storage, Telemetry and Orchestration.

-Development of the latest Stable release will continue on the `master` branch and releases tagged with `9.0.X`.
-Once development starts against OpenStack `master` or `juno`, this branch will move to `stable/icehouse` and the appropriate branches will continue development.
+Development of the latest OpenStack release will continue on the `master` branch and releases tagged with `10.0.X`.
+Once development starts against OpenStack `k' release, this branch will move to `stable/juno` and the appropriate branches will continue development.

 The documentation has been moved to the https://github.com/mattray/chef-docs repository for merging to https://github.com/opscode/chef-docs and eventual release to https://docs.opscode.com.
 Instructions for building the docs are included in the repository.
 There is additional documentation on the [OpenStack wiki](https://wiki.openstack.org/wiki/Chef/GettingStarted).